corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ledger.md

 ## Summary

-* The ledger is subjective from each peer’s perspective.
+* *The ledger refers to all facts that are shared between the nodes of a network.*
+* *Each node will have a different view of the ledger, depending on the facts in which it participates.*
-* Two peers are always guaranteed to see the exact same version of any on-ledger facts that they share.
+* *Two nodes are always guaranteed to see the exact same version of any on-ledger facts that they share.*

 ## Video

 {{% vimeo 213812040 %}}

-## Ledger data
+## Visibility of data on the ledger

 In Corda, there is *no single central store of data*.
-Instead, each node maintains its own database of those facts that it is aware of.
+Instead, each node maintains its own database of facts in which it participates.

-The facts that a node knows about are those that it is involved with.
 For example, if there are nodes representing Alice and Bob on the network and Alice loans Bob some money, both Alice and Bob will store an identical record of the facts about that loan.
 If the only parties involved with the loan are Alice and Bob, then they will be the only nodes that ever see or store this data.

-**Important:** The result of this design is that each peer only sees a subset of facts on the ledger, and no peer is aware of the ledger in its entirety.

-Example: A network with five nodes, where each numbered circle on an intersection represents a fact shared between two or more nodes.
+This diagram shows a network with five nodes (Alice, Bob, Carl, Demi, and Ed).
+Each numbered circle on an intersection represents a fact shared between two or more nodes:

 {{< figure alt="ledger venn" width=80% zoom="/en/images/ledger-venn.png" >}}
-The preceding Venn diagram represents 5 nodes (Alice, Bob, Carl, Demi and Ed) as sets.
-Where the sets overlap are shared facts, such as those known by both Alice and Bob (1 and 7).

-Notably, in this Venn diagram, Alice only shares facts with Bob.
-Alice does not share facts with any of Carl, Demi or Ed.
+In the diagram, facts 1 and 7 are known by both Alice and Bob.
+Alice only shares facts with Bob, Alice doesn't share any facts with Carl, Demi, or Ed.

-The Corda Ledger is a subjective construct from each peer’s point of view.

-**What does that mean?**

-* There are no omniscient peers who can see everything on the ledger.
-* Each node sees their own facts, and the facts that they share with others.

-For example, Alice and Demi don’t share any facts, so they each see a completely different set of shared facts.
+Each node only sees a subset of facts—their own facts and those that they share with others.
+No single node can view the ledger in its entirety.
+For example, in the diagram Alice and Demi don’t share any facts, so they see a completely different set of facts to each other.

 ## Shared facts

-On Corda, there is no central or general ledger operating with agency on behalf of all of the nodes on the network.
-Instead, each node on the network maintains its own vault containing all of its known facts.
+On Corda, there is no central or general agent which operates on behalf of all of the nodes on the network.
+Instead, each node maintains its own vault which contains all of its known facts.

 You can think of this vault as being a database or simple table.
+In this diagram, facts 1 and 7 appear on both Alice's vault and Bob's vault, and are therefore shared facts:

 {{< figure alt="ledger table" width=80% zoom="/en/images/ledger-table.png" >}}
-Where the rows are shared between nodes (facts 1 and 7 in this example), these are shared facts.

-Corda guarantees that whenever one of these facts is shared by multiple nodes on the network, it evolves in lockstep in the database of every node that is aware of it.
+Corda guarantees that when a fact is shared across multiple nodes on the network, it evolves in lockstep in each of these nodes' vaults.
 This means that Alice and Bob will both see an *exactly identical version* of shared facts 1 and 7.

-On-ledger facts don't have to be shared between peers.
+On-ledger facts don't have to be shared between nodes.
 For example, fact 11 in Alice's vault is not shared with Bob.
-Facts that are not shared with other peers are *unilateral facts*.
+Facts that are not shared are *unilateral facts*.

 {{< note >}}
-Although there is no central ledger, you can broadcast a basic fact to all participants using the network map service.
+Although there is no central ledger, you can broadcast a basic fact to all nodes of a network using the network map service.
 {{< /note >}}